 Simple Trick: For peace of mind, print out a comprehensive admin list to keep with you on moving day.

 Keep Cool, You’re Going to Make It

-Even if you’re an expert – or just some guy that’s moved too many times to count – everyone needs help sometimes.
+Even if you’re an expert in the moving house 101 – or just some guy that’s moved too many times to count – everyone needs help sometimes.
 Especially if you’re trying to move a fridge.

 Don’t forget, moving day is still a day of the week — you have to eat, use the bathroom, breathe air, and answer the phone (and you have to remember to do these things).
 There’s nothing to lose in asking for help, so appreciate your neighbours, redeem all your favours, and lift with your knees (and if you already have a bad back, please just hire someone else to do it).